 In the West, many people associate yoga purely with posture work and breathing techniques so you may be surprised to learn that meditation is actually the ultimate aim of yoga.
 The physical practice and breath work are simply preparations to ensure that the body and mind is in the best possible state to meditate.

-Whilst the benefits of mediation have been known by yoga practitioners for hundreds of years, scientific research is now backing these up with substantive studies which show that the practice not only has an impact of mental well-being but physical health too.
+Whilst the benefits of meditation have been known by yoga practitioners for hundreds of years, scientific research is now backing these up with substantive studies which show that the practice not only has an impact on mental well-being but physical health too.
 Reduced stress, lower rates of anxiety and depression, better sleep and reduced blood pressure are just a few of the measurable benefits of a regular meditation practice.

 Whilst there are many forms of meditative practice in yoga, I find that beginners usually connect most easily with guided meditation where I take them on a visual journey.
 By concentrating on the sound of my voice, people are able to stop their attention from wandering so that they can engage more fully with the meditative process.
 It also requires no previous experience and is therefore available to everyone.